-The first thing that comes to mind, when talking of cabbage is that it is one of the veggies that is tossed in salads, or thrown in soup or is a part of the most loved Chinese food.
-But the versatility of this vegetable just doesn’t stop there.
+The first thing that comes to mind when talking of cabbage is that it is one of the veggies tossed in salads, thrown in soup, or part of the most loved Chinese food.
+But the versatility of this vegetable doesn’t stop there.
 Benefits of cabbage include healthy hair to maintain a clean gut.

 Cabbage belongs to the same family as broccoli, cauliflower, and kale.
-You can find this multi-layered vegetable in amazingly green, red, and purple colors.
-You can eat it raw or in cooked form, or simply make a juice out of it.
+You can find this multi-layered vegetable in amazingly green, red, and purple colours.
+You can eat it raw or in cooked form, or juice it.

 Nutritional Facts of Cabbage